Top Military Leaders Condemn ‘Sedition and Insurrection' at Capitol, Acknowledge Biden Win

 The message did not mention President Donald Trump by name, but the Joint Chiefs of Staff, led by U.S. Army Gen. Mark Milley, made it clear that the military intends to stand by the constitutional transfer of power to the next administration.

-"As we have done throughout our history, the U.S. military will obey lawful order from civilian leadership, support civilian authorities to protect lives and property, ensure public safety in accordance with the law, and remain fully committed to protecting and defending the Constitution of the United States against all enemies, foreign and domestic," penned the nation's highest military officers.
+"As we have done throughout our history, the U.S. military will obey lawful orders from civilian leadership, support civilian authorities to protect lives and property, ensure public safety in accordance with the law, and remain fully committed to protecting and defending the Constitution of the United States against all enemies, foreign and domestic," wrote the nation's highest military officers.

 "As Service Members, we must embody the values and ideals of the Nation.
 We support and defend the Constitution.
 Any act to disrupt the Constitutional process is not only against our traditions, values and oath; it is against the law," the chiefs wrote.